cwlkr/torchvahadane/README.md

 ## Notes
 Spams installation through pip throws more errors then not.
 Using conda pre-compiled binaries might work best.
-Spams is not listed in package requirements
+Spams is not listed in the package requirements.

 ## Acknowledgments